 We are servers in duty, even within the industry where the recipe is to go against the recipes, becoming hostages of processes and less free.

-The only way I discovered to emancipate from this lethargy, is by daring.
+The only way I discovered how to emancipate myself from this lethargy, is by daring.

-It requires a lot of courage and vulnerability.
+It requires a lot of courage and vulnerability to be creative under these conditions.

 Being creative is a way of life, where we have two options: generate new things, creating and believing; risking and exposing ourselves, or joining what has already been given and resolved, with simulations of inspiration and innovation.

-When I tried to understand with my head and measure myself with the self-imposed success of a society hostage to productivity and performance, I felt miserable and not at all creative.
+When I tried to understand only on a logical level, with my thoughts and measure myself with the self-imposed success of a society hostage to productivity and performance, I felt miserable and not at all creative.

-When I became friends with this frustration as a creative engine, I felt much more authentic and it allowed me to believe in other things, creating new possibilities.
+When I befriend with this frustration as a creative engine, I felt much more authentic and it allowed me to believe in other things, creating new possibilities.

 Let us defend creativity as a liberating, emancipatory act.

-Regardless of the continent we are on and its genesis, the creative process in recent years has become utilitarian and has forgotten pleasure.
+Regardless of the continent we are in and its genesis, the creative process in recent years has become utilitarian and has forgotten pleasure.

 Let’s reconnect with that pleasure.